Fast-and-Pythonic/microScript-TextMate-syntax-highlighting-for-VSCode/README.md

 This is an extension of SYNTAX highlighting according to the TextMate standard for microScript language, for VS Code.
+It's syntactic.
+NOT SEMANTIC.

 To install the extension, just put the “micro-script-lang” folder in the “.vscode\extensions” directory.
 And restart VS Code.